 Thyroglobulin Antibody Test

-- help diagnose autoimmune thyroid diseases such as Hashimoto’s disease and Graves’ disease.
+- help diagnose autoimmune thyroid diseases such as Hashimoto’s thyroiditis and Graves’ disease.
 If you are experiencing symptoms of an autoimmune thyroid disease, a health care provider may order a TgAb test to check for thyroid problems.

 - help diagnose certain kinds of thyroid cancer